fwmechanic/k_edit/tabs.md

    [Code Page 437](https://en.wikipedia.org/wiki/Code_page_437)

-      ...the character set of the original IBM PC (personal computer), or MS-DOS." "...this character set was not conceived as a code page; it was simply the graphical glyph repertoire available in the original IBM PC.
+      ...the character set of the original IBM PC (personal computer), or MS-DOS.  ...this character set was not conceived as a code page; it was simply the graphical glyph repertoire available in the original IBM PC.
       This character set remains the primary font in the core of any EGA and VGA-compatible graphics card.
-Text shown when a PC reboots, before any other font can be loaded from a storage medium, typically is rendered with this "Code Page".
+Text shown when a PC reboots, before any other font can be loaded from a storage medium, typically is rendered with this Code Page.

    iff `tabdisp:249` (which K source code calls BIG_BULLET character), HTAB is displayed as BIG_BULLET and **tabspring** chars are displayed as SMALL_BULLET (decimal value 250).
-This makes the presence and display effect of HTAB (and derivative **tabspring**) characters very clear.
+This makes the presence and visible effect of HTAB (and derivative **tabspring**) characters very clear.

    Further, M/PWB/K offer another switch, `traildisp`, which is used to depict